Best Home/Project Studio Monitors (Under $500 A Pair) – 2021 Reviews

-In a previous article I focused on the best monitors under $300 a pair.
+In a previous article, I focused on the best budget studio monitors under $300 a pair.
 Please check it out if you’re looking for monitors in that price range.

-This article is going to focus on the best monitors between $300 and $500 a pair.
+This article is going to review the best monitors between $300 and $500 a pair.
 The extra $200 make a big difference in a monitor’s size, construction and sound reproduction quality.

-At the $300 and $500 price point you can get some very good pro level studio monitors that will be excellent for home studio recording, small project studio music production, video editing, or any other uses.
+At the $300 to $500 price point, you can get some excellent professional level studio monitors that will be excellent for home studio recording, small project studio music production, video editing, or any other uses.

-The Best Studio Monitors Under $500 A Pair
+Best Home Studio Monitors Under $500 A Pair

-The main role of studio monitors is to give you an accurate, uncolored and transparent picture of the music you are creating.
+The primary role of studio monitors is to give you an accurate, uncolored picture of the music you are creating.

-At this price point, manufacturers are able to incorporate high-quality components and engineering to create great sounding monitors.
-Monitors below $300 usually feature lesser-quality components and design in order for manufacturers to make a profit.
+At a price point from $300 to $500, manufacturers can incorporate high-quality components and engineering to create great sounding monitors.
+Monitors below $300 usually feature lesser-quality components and design; after all, manufacturers need to make a profit.